SPARKY & RHONDA RUCKER

 Rhonda's picture book, Make a Change, is about a boy's surprise at his first civil rights demonstration.
 It is based on an actual incident in Sparky's life, an experience that steered him toward a lifelong commitment to freedom and justice.
 In this program, the Ruckers first teach how slavery sowed the seeds for upheaval during the 1950s and 1960s.
 Music was an essential part of the civil rights movement, instilling courage into people who protested unjust laws.
 Using spirited songs from the era, Sparky and Rhonda present the story of the movement, including the young children who participated.

-Rhonda’s historical novel for young readers, Swing Low, Sweet Harriet, is based on Harriet Tubman’s work as a spy and scout during the Civil War when she helped lead African American soldiers on the Combahee River raid in South Carolina.
+Rhonda’s historical novel, Swing Low, Sweet Harriet was a finalist for the Crystal Kite Award, given by the Society for Children’s Book Writers and Illustrators.
+It is based on Harriet Tubman’s work as a spy and scout during the Civil War when she helped lead African American soldiers on the Combahee River raid in South Carolina.
 In this program, Rhonda and Sparky blend storytelling and music to help students learn about the Gullah Culture, Harriet Tubman, and the Civil War.
 The study guide that accompanies this program gives vocabulary words, background history, writing exercises, discussion topics, and recommended books to help expand learning opportunities.

 In this program, Sparky and Rhonda demonstrate that the movements for justice have produced some of our most inspiring songs and stories.
 They trace the nation’s struggles from slavery and the Underground Railroad through the battles for women’s suffrage and workers’ rights and into the civil rights movement.
 Sparky got his start in folk music during the movement, marching shoulder-to-shoulder with SNCC Freedom Singers Matthew and Marshall Jones and playing freedom songs at rallies alongside such luminaries as Guy Carawan, Pete Seeger, and Bernice Reagon.
 In addition, he worked for the Poor People’s Campaign and helped to gain benefits for coal miners in Southern Appalachia.
 He brings an authenticity to the music that can only be obtained by first-hand experience.